 - Once your request is processed, you should receive a copy of your credit report.

-Will my credit score do down when I check it?
+Will my credit score go down when I check it?

 Another misconception about credit scores is that people think their credit scores will go down when they check them.
 This is not true.

 No, your credit score will not go down when you check it.
-Checking your own credit report or score does not affect your credit score in any way.
-This is because when you check your own credit score, the activity results in a soft inquiry which does not affect your credit score.
-That is your intention for checking your credit score is for informational purposes.
+Checking your credit report or score does not affect your credit score.
+This is because when you check your credit score, the activity results in a soft inquiry, which does not affect your credit score.
+Your intention in checking your credit score is for informational purposes.

 Does your credit score go down when you spend your own money?

 Your credit score is solely based on your credit account activities.
-In other words, your credit score is calculated based on credit accounts you have such as credit cards, personal loans, mortgages, car loans, student loans, etc. Any activity on these accounts gets recorded and reported to major credit reporting agencies.
+In other words, your credit score is calculated based on your credit accounts, such as credit cards, personal loans, mortgages, car loans, student loans, etc. Any activity on these accounts gets recorded and reported to major credit reporting agencies.
 The same activities appear on your credit reports and are used to calculate your credit score.

-For example, if you use your credit cards to buy a lot of stuff, this will increase your credit utilization.
+For example, using your credit cards to buy a lot of stuff will increase your credit utilization.
 As your credit utilization goes higher, your credit score will go down.
-Why because your credit limit is not your own money.
+Why?
+It’s because your credit limit is not your own money.
 It is the money you are borrowing from your credit card issuers.
 In order words, the line of credit extended to you is a loan that must be paid with interest when applicable.
-For this reason, the more you spend on your credit accounts such as credit cards, the higher the risk of accumulating debt.
-Hence, lowering your credit score.
+For this reason, the more you spend on your credit accounts, such as credit cards, the higher the risk of accumulating debt.
+Hence lowering your credit score.

 What affects my credit score?

-Now that you know how to check your credit score for free.
-Let’s see the factors that affect your credit score.
-There are a few factors that affect your credit score which is listed below.
+Now that you know how to check your credit score for free, let’s examine the factors that affect it.
+A few factors affect your credit score, which are listed below.

-- Age of your credit.
-How long you have been a credit user and all activities with your accounts make up your credit history.
-The longer you have been using credit and behaving properly, the better.
+Your credit history includes how long you have been a credit user and all activities with your accounts.
+The longer you have been using credit and behaving correctly, the better.
 The age of your credit affects 15% of your FICO score calculation.
-The Vantage score combines the age of your credit and credit mix which count for 21% of your score.
+The Vantage score combines the age of your credit and credit mix, which counts for 21% of your score.

-- Hard Inquiry (new account activities).
-When you apply for a loan or other form of credit account such as a credit card, the lender request to view your credit report.
+When you apply for a loan or other form of credit account, such as a credit card, the lender will request that you view your credit report.
 This activity results in a hard inquiry on your credit report.
 Each hard inquiry lowers our credit score by 5-6 points.
-In some cases, your score can go lower by as much as 10 points.
+Sometimes, your score can go lower by as much as 10 points.
 In some instances, the impact of hard inquiry on your score will be minimal.
-A hard inquiry will stay on your credit report for 24 months, but it will not affect your score after 12 months.
+A hard inquiry will stay on your credit report for 24 months but will not affect your score after 12 months.
 Hard inquiry affects 10% of your FICO score and 6% of your Vantage score.

-- Credit mix.
-This is the mixture of different accounts you have which include revolving credit accounts such as credit cards and installment accounts such as car loans, mortgages, etc. A good mixture should have a combination of both types of credit accounts (revolving and installment accounts).
+This is the mixture of different accounts you have, including revolving credit accounts such as credit cards and installment accounts such as car loans, mortgages, etc. A good mixture should consist of both credit accounts (revolving and installment accounts).
 The Credit mix affects 10% of your FICO score.

 Why did my credit score go down?

-Your credit score likely went down due to a decline in creditworthiness.
-This can be caused by a number of factors such as late payments, having a high amount of debt, registering for too many forms of credit, or having a high credit utilization ratio.
-By understanding why your credit score decreased, you can take steps to repair it and prevent it from decreasing further in the future.
+Your credit score likely decreased due to a decline in creditworthiness.
+This can be caused by late payments, high debt, getting too many forms of credit, or having a high credit utilization ratio.
+By understanding why your credit score decreased, you can take steps to repair it and prevent it from dropping further in the future.